 Term of Office

-The term of office of an Elected Councillor is approximately three years, commencing with the first regular Council meeting after the election and expiring when his or her successor takes office after the next election in his or her electoral district, unless the Councillor resigns, dies, is disqualified as set out in subsection (25) or is removed from office in accordance with the Code of Conduct.
+The term of office of an Elected Councillor is approximately three years, commencing with the first regular Council meeting after the election and expiring when their successor takes office at the first regular Council meeting after the next election in their electoral district, unless the Councillor resigns, dies, is disqualified as set out in subsection (25) or is removed from office in accordance with the Code of Conduct in Appendix C.

+An Elected Councillor shall not serve more than nine consecutive years on Council.
+And, following the completion of nine consecutive years on Council, they shall not commence another term on Council until they have completed a one-year waiting period.

 Election Date

 (a) There shall be an election,

-for south western and central western electoral districts, in 2019 and every third year thereafter,

-for central, eastern and northern electoral districts, in 2017 and every third year thereafter, and
+for central, eastern and northern electoral districts, in 2020 and every third year thereafter, and

-for central eastern and Toronto east and west electoral districts, in 2018 and every third year thereafter.
+for central eastern and Toronto east and west electoral districts, in 2021 and every third year thereafter.

+for south western and central western electoral districts, in 2022 and every third year thereafter

 An election shall be held on the third Wednesday in April.

-If there is an interruption in Mail service or in access to the electronic voting system during a nomination or election, the Registrar shall extend the holding of nominations and the election for such minimum period of time as the Registrar considers necessary to compensate for the interruption.
+If there is an interruption in access to the electronic voting system during a nomination or election, the Registrar shall extend the holding of nominations and the election for such minimum period of time as the Registrar considers necessary to compensate for the interruption.

 Eligibility for Election